Japan manufacturers' mood slips but hovers near decade high - Reuters Tankan

 The Reuters Tankan, which tracks the Bank of Japan’s closely-watched tankan quarterly survey, also found service-sector firms’ sentiment edging up, a further sign of broadening recovery.

-“The Reuters Tankan indicated that sentiment in both manufacturing and non-manufacturing remained elevated and that the outlook was also firm, reflecting strong domestic and overseas demand,” said Yuichiro Nagai, economist at Barclays Securities.

-“We expect the BOJ tankan sentiment index in December to exceed company projections at the time of the September survey.”
+The sentiment indexes for manufacturers and service-sector firms are expected to hold largely steady over the next three months.

-The latest survey results bolster the argument that Japan’s economy, the world’s third largest, is gathering momentum from its brisk export performance and firmer domestic demand.
+The latest survey results bolster the argument that Japan’s economy, the world’s third largest, is gathering momentum from a brisk export performance and firmer domestic demand.

 “The economy is in a moderate recovery trend, but capital spending lacks some strength due to uncertainty over the outlook on the global economy,” a manager of a machinery maker wrote in the survey, in which companies respond anonymously.